 This is the reason for this post today.
 Auto top off systems are great tools for making your life easier, but not all auto top off systems are created equal.
 I’ve used or have experience with most of these top off systems I will go over today.
 Before we get started, let’s talk about why a top off system is so great and what features you should be looking for.

 Why Do You Need An Auto Top Off System?

 Anyone with a large amount of money invested in an complete aquarium system wants to protect their investment.
 An auto top off system is an automation tool that maintains stability in your aquarium.
 With saltwater aquariums it can not only be used keep your salinity levels stable, but also to add supplements to your reef tank via Kalkwasser.
 In freshwater systems, it will keep your levels stable for equipment to run correctly.

-The main thing with an auto top off system is that you need a reservoir of water to pull water from.
+The main thing with an auto top off system is that you need a reservoir of water to pull from.
 You can use a sample 5 gallon bucket, brute trash can, or a glass/acrylic top of container designed for aquarium usage.
 The reservoir will usually last 5-7 days before needing to be filled up again saving you the time from having to fill up water manually.
-Auto top off systems are also very valuable if you are out of town or frequently away and can't regularly maintain the tank's water levels.
+Auto top off systems are also very valuable if you are out of town or frequently away and can’t regularly maintain the tank’s water level.